Nevenall/sufficient-reason/src/blades-design.md

 One of the more important things to record is how you all came together.
 Especially if you are from different traditions. and maybe what keeps you together? and are their other lesser mages in your chantry? that's an interesting question.
 Or even mundanes?
 Your chantry could be a homeless shelter that you have only occasional access to.

 ## Recovery

+### Healing

+there are two kinds of harm to heal, phsyical and pattern or mystickal.
+Physical damage is dangerous but fairly easy for mages to heal. more difficult kind of harm is pattern damage for this metaphysical injury to the very being of a mage.

 ### Stress